kubernetes-sigs/aws-fsx-csi-driver/examples/kubernetes/dynamic_provisioning_s3/README.md

 ### Use Case 1: Acccess S3 files in readonly mode, no write back.
 If you only want to import data and read it with any modification and creation.
 You can skip `s3ExportPath` parameter in your `storageclass.yaml` configuration.

-You can see S3 files have been downloaded in the persistent volume.
+You can see S3 files are visible in the persistent volume.

 ```
 kubectl exec -it fsx-app ls /data